 For the same reason the Contax 645 is famous for how it renders portraits amazing with the delicious bokeh on it's 80mm f2 Carl Zeiss Planar lens, the Pentax 6x7 with its 105mm f2.4 Super-Takumar lens renders portraits, how should I say it... almost divine!

 See photos below, both shot wide open at f2.4 with Fujifilm Provia 100f slide film (my favourite film).
 Once seen, you will never look back.

-At the moment you have the chance to acquire this lovely camera for a mouth watering $900, fully CLA ( Cleaned, Lubed and Adjusted - which also means serviced) by the renowned camera repairman Yoshi.
+At the moment you have the chance to acquire this lovely camera for a mouth watering $1600 (from).
 It comes with 6 months warranty too!